 As part of the Group's internationalization strategy, investment in the sales and marketing organization outside Norway has continued.
-The results from these efforts are considered to be satisfactory, with a combined growth rate of 25% for international sales in 2022.
-Based on feedback from customers in new geographical markets, there is significant potential for accelerated international growth in the years to come.
-Total sales growth, including domestic sales, grew 11% in 2022.
+The results from these efforts are considered to be satisfactory, with a combined growth rate of 19% for international sales in 2023.
+Based on feedback from customers in new geographical markets, there is significant potential for accelerated international growth in the years to come

 To support growth in both domestic and international markets, innovation and product development are continuous, and prioritized endeavors.
-During 2022, new product designs have been launched, with very positive feedback from customers.
+During 2023, new product designs have been launched, with very positive feedback from customers.
 In addition to new designs, several other initiatives are ongoing with the aim of strengthening the Group's product offering through improved technical performance and reduced installation complexity.